inducer/loopy/doc/misc.rst

 Uh-oh.
 I got a scheduling error.
 Any hints?
 -------------------------------------------

-* Make sure that dependencies between instructions are as you intend.
+* Make sure that dependencies between statements are as you intend.

   Use :func:`loopy.show_dependency_graph` to check.